-- 4.17 As the Lead Local Flood Authority (LLFA) this Council provides informal advice on SuDS schemes for the larger sites (over 1ha).
-The Environment Agency remains the statutory consultee on surface water. - 4.18 In providing advice this Council looks to ensure sustainable drainage proposals comply with the required standards as set out in the following documents: - - The CIRIA SuDS Manual (C697) - o Defra's draft SuDS National Standards - Essex County Council's (ECC's) emerging Sustainable Drainage Systems Design Guide.
+- 4.12 As the Lead Local Flood Authority (LLFA) this Council provides informal advice on SuDS schemes for the larger sites (over 1ha).
+The Environment Agency remains the statutory consultee on surface water. - 4.13 In providing advice this Council looks to ensure sustainable drainage proposals comply with the required standards as set out in the following documents:- - The CIRIA SuDS Manual (C697) - Defra's draft SuDS National Standards - Essex County Council's (ECC's) emerging Sustainable Drainage Systems Design Guide.

-Lead Local Flood Authority position:
+Lead Local Flood Authority Position

-- 4.19 Having reviewed the Flood Risk Assessment and the associated documents which accompanied the planning application, we would like to submit a holding objection against the granting of planning permission based on the following:- - 4.20 The FRA submitted with this application does not comply with the requirements set out in Paragraph: 030 Reference ID: 7-030-20140306 of the Planning Guidance to the National Planning Policy Framework.
-The submitted

-FRA does not therefore, provide a suitable basis for assessment to be made of the flood risks arising from the proposed development.

-- 4.21 In particular, the submitted FRA fails to: - o Provide infiltration testing results. - 4.22 Whilst it is suggested that nearby borehole records indicate that the local area is not suitable for infiltration, no results from this borehole have been included.
+- 4.14 Having reviewed the Flood Risk Assessment and the associated documents which accompanied the planning application, we would like to submit a holding objection against the granting of planning permission based on the following:- - 4.15 The FRA submitted with this application does not comply with the requirements set out in Paragraph: 030 Reference ID: 7-030-20140306 of the Planning Guidance to the National Planning Policy Framework.
+The submitted FRA does not therefore provide a suitable basis for assessment to be made of the flood risks arising from the proposed development. - 4.16 In particular, the submitted FRA fails to:- - Provide infiltration testing results. - Whilst it is suggested that nearby borehole records indicate that the local area is not suitable for infiltration, no results from this borehole have been included.
 It is therefore unclear how close this borehole was to the site.
 Regardless of this, infiltration testing should ideally be conducted at this specific site as infiltration is the first preference for disposing of surface water in line with the SuDS 2 Management train.
-Only if infiltration is proved not feasible should surface water discharge to a water course. - Provide suitable run off rates and storage for this site. - 4.23 All sites, regardless of whether previously brown field, should stick to green field rates where possible.
-Section SuDS NS5 of the current Defra Draft National SuDs Standards states:- - "For developments which were previously developed, the peak run off rate from the development to any drain, sewer or surface water body for the 1 in 1 year rainfall event and the 1 in 100 year rainfall event must be as close as reasonably practicable to the greenfield run off rate from the development for the same rainfall event, but must not exceed the rate of discharge from the development prior to redevelopment for that event". - 4.24 In our Essex County Council's SuDS guide, we ask that all sites should be restricted to the 1 in 1 year green field rate, and if this is deemed not achievable then we would want to see evidence for this.
-We would then ask for at least 50% betterment on brown field sites. - 4.25 We also expect storage on site that accounts for climate change affecting permeable and impermeable areas.
-It should be considered that climate change will lead to an 30% increase in rainfall across the whole site which will lead to faster run off rates and whilst permeable areas may be able to intercept a high level of surface water up to the 1 in 100 slowing the run off rate, with additional climate change this may not be the case.
-Therefore as well as providing storage designs for the run off rate from impermeable areas, designs should also include sufficient attenuation storage for the run off difference between the 1 in 100 event and 1 in 100+30% for permeable areas. - Sufficiently show that the site is not at risk from flooding. - 4.26 Whilst it is suggested that a nearby borehole did not encounter any ground water, no monitoring of ground water has been conducted on this site.
+Only if infiltration is proved not feasible should surface water discharge to a water course. - Provide suitable run-off rates and storage for this site.

+All sites, regardless if it was previously brown field, should stick to green field rates, where possible.
+Section SuDS NS5 of the current Defra Draft National SuDs Standards states:-

+"For developments which were previously developed, the peak run off rate from the development to any drain, sewer or surface water body for the 1 in 1 year rain fall event and the 1 in 100 year rain fall event must be as close as reasonably practicable to the greenfield run off rate from the development for the same rain fall event, but must not exceed the rate of discharge from the development prior to redevelopment for that event".

+In our Essex County Council's SuDS guide, we ask that all sites should be restricted to the 1 in 1 year green field rate, and if this is deemed not achievable then we would want to see evidence for this.
+We would then ask for at least 50% betterment on brown field sites.

+We also expect storage on site that accounts for climate change affecting permeable and impermeable areas.
+It should be considered that climate change will lead to an 30% increase in rain fall across the whole site which will lead to faster run off rates and whilst permeable areas may be able to intercept a high level of surface water up to the 1 in 100 slowing the run off rate, with additional climate change this may not be the case.
+Therefore as well as providing storage designs for the run off rate from impermeable areas, designs should also include sufficient attenuation storage for the run off difference between the 1 in 100 event and 1 in 100+30% for permeable areas.

+Sufficiently show that the site is not at risk from flooding.